iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 });
 ```

-Without that `throw error` in the `catch`, both the catch handler and the success handler would run, which wasn't expected.
+Without that `throw error` in `catch`, both the catch handler and the success handler would run, which wasn't expected.

 If you've worked with Angular, Angular's promises also work like RSVP in this regard.
 However from my experience, I never found myself specifying rejection handlers before success handlers so this situation never popped up.